nblancoalcala/Project_clim680.github.io/README.md

 The datasets I used are:

 _Terrestrial Air Temperature and Precipitation_
-The [University of Delaware's] (https://www.psl.noaa.gov/data/gridded/data.UDel_AirT_Precip.html) Terrestrial Air Temperature and Precipitation dataset is monthly temperature and precipitation (only the temperature is used in this project) ranging from January 1900 to December 2014.
+The [University of Delaware's](https://www.psl.noaa.gov/data/gridded/data.UDel_AirT_Precip.html) Terrestrial Air Temperature and Precipitation dataset is monthly temperature and precipitation (only the temperature is used in this project) ranging from January 1900 to December 2014.
 It has a resolution of 0.5 degree latitude x 0.5 degree longitude global grid (720x360).

 _GPCP Precipitation_
-The Global Precipitation Climatology Project, or [GCPC] (https://psl.noaa.gov/data/gridded/data.gpcp.html), is a monthly global precipitation dataset ranging from January 1979 to September 2023.
+The Global Precipitation Climatology Project, or [GCPC](https://psl.noaa.gov/data/gridded/data.gpcp.html), is a monthly global precipitation dataset ranging from January 1979 to September 2023.
 It has a resolution of 2.5 degree latitude x 2.5 degree longitude global grid (144x72).